spngbob/major-project/proposal.md

     - buy these with original money type
     - like diamonds in any IOS game meant for kids
     - timed upgrades
-  - pop up for the store instead of switching whole screen ✔
+  - dont switch whole screen for store
   - fun graphics instead of boring ones
   - works with different resolutions